Lazarus Muoka: Growing up and career

 Lazarus Muoka was born into a Catholic family in Umuhu-Okabia in Orsu LGA of Orlu zone in Imo State where he went on to finish his primary and secondary school education.
 In 1975, he moved into Lagos and worked for some time under a company before starting up his own business which he did until he gave his life to Christ as a full Christian.

 Lazarus Muoka claimed to have had many dreams from God in 1994 prompting him to pull out from the church he was serving as a pastor and set up his own church.
 Shortly after pulling out, he set up The Lord's Chosen Charismatic Revival Movement with the aim of "preaching the undiluted word of God".
 The church which started with a few pioneer members has gone on to become one of the most popular churches in Nigeria.

 Publications

-Apart from being a pastor, Lazarus is also a renowned author of Christian books and journals.
+Apart from being a pastor, Lazarus is also an author of Christian books and journals.
 Few of his published books include: